plblum/jivs/docs/Jivs_API.md

     pending?: null | Promise<ValidatorValidateResult>[];
 }
 ```
-It too has an IssueFound object for each validator.
+It too has an `IssueFound object` for each validator.

-Let's redo the previous test to check the StartDate ValueHost.
+Let's redo the previous test to check the StartDate `ValueHost`.
 ```ts
 test('StartDate is supplied empty strings and report status=Invalid', ()=>
 {